BKDaugherty/delphi-unchained/README.md

+# Delphi Unchained

+Clone this module to deth/dapp, then run `yarn install` and then `yarn start` to bring up the development server!

+Also you'll need to have MetaMask installed in chrome to develop on the app!

+## To Do
+* Add Redux, Redux Thunk
+* Add React Router
+* Link web3 react to Redux store

+### Create React App Docs

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>